-The following conformance requirements apply when a person's local identifier is included in an Entity Identifier element of a clinical document.
-The requirement applies to any type of person, such as an individual healthcare provider, a healthcare consumer, and a legal authenticator.
+The following conformance requirements apply when a person's local identifier is included in an entity identifier element of a clinical document.
+The requirement applies to any type of person, such as an individual healthcare provider, a healthcare consumer, or a legal authenticator.